 Owned media is any type of content a company creates and manages.
 Social media posts, blog posts, and email newsletters are all examples of owned media.

 You can think of owned media as the fountainhead for all your digital PR efforts.
+It also includes your website, which you can optimize using SEO strategies to increase organic traffic.

 Paid media involves external and paid promotions.
 This could include influencer marketing, pay-per-click (PPC), or social media advertising.